"Experience, the most brutal of teachers; but you learn,

 should understand that it is a metaphysical choice to believe that

-physical reality is not whimsical or capricious and willing to
+physical reality is not whimsical or capricious and willing to arbitrarily show up

 differently.
 However, if the physical universe is an intelligent